 TTE’s signature has always been collaboration.
 Their past works have brought tabla together with Flamenco, Jazz, Rock n Roll, Afro-Caribbean drumming, and several other genres.
 This level of musical exchange has allowed TTE members and audiences to learn about other cultures and brings together broad communities of people.
 The scope of this exchange is easy to see at TTE concerts and on each of the albums.

-The Ensemble has released six original studio albums and continues to work on releasing more.
+The Ensemble has released eight original studio albums and continues to work on releasing more.
 Their music has been recognized in Canada and abroad.
 They were nominated for a JUNO Award for their album Firedance and their compositions have been licensed for commercials, films, and as the theme music for CBC Radio’s daily Metro Morning.
-Their recent album Bhumika landed artistic director Ritesh Das a Global Music Award for Outstanding Achievement in composition and the Ensemble the Independent Music Award for Best World Traditional Song.

 As TTE continues on its performance and recording journey it will continue to benefit from government and foundation grants as well as the generosity of private and corporate donors intent on increasing the Ensemble’s footprint of quality artistic creation and cultural exchange.